HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

 - *What aspects of the design do you expect to clarify further through the RFC review process?*
 - *What aspects of the design do you expect to clarify later during iterative development of this RFC?*

 *   How does this framework interact with new modalities we are likely to encounter in the future.
-A good example of this is imaging data.
-Ambrose will be able to contribute here.
+A good example of this is imaging data?
+(Feedback by Ambrose Requested)
-*   Additional definitions?
-*   Link to material from the F2F meeting
-*   Link to Library Prep RFC: [https://docs.google.com/document/d/1PdJAd4q775jwnDoavJE_7XajXm0e7a5SGvP2k7DRJHc/edit#heading=h.5ildwmh2beeb](https://docs.google.com/document/d/1PdJAd4q775jwnDoavJE_7XajXm0e7a5SGvP2k7DRJHc/edit#heading=h.5ildwmh2beeb)
+*   Link to [Library Prep RFC)(https://docs.google.com/document/d/1PdJAd4q775jwnDoavJE_7XajXm0e7a5SGvP2k7DRJHc/edit#heading=h.5ildwmh2beeb)
-*   Alternative: project or dataset bundles with rigidly defined bundle types
+*   Possible alternative/Synergistic solution: project or dataset bundles with rigidly defined bundle types
-*   Alternative: bundle lifecycle (unpublished/in progress vs. published/finished bundles)
+*   Possible alternative/Synergistic solution: bundle lifecycle (unpublished/in progress vs. published/finished bundles)